FilipsFedotovs/EDER-TRANN/README.md

 8) if the message 'EDER-TRANN setup is successfully completed' is displayed, it means that the package is ready for work

 -------- Model creation and training -------
-1) Go to EDER_TRAN directory on AFS
+1) Go to EDER_TRANN directory on AFS
 2) cd Code
 3) python Model_Training.py --MODE R
 4) The script will ask which samples to use.
 Please type D and press ENTER.The script will send HTCondor jobs and exit.